Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 However, existing decentralised networks have notable weaknesses including poor performance, high energy consumption, long transactions confirmation times, vulnerability to "front-running" attacks and/or lack of truly decentralised security.

-We present Convex, a fully decentralised platform for digital value exchange.
+We present Convex, a fully decentralised platform for the Internet of Value.
 Convex achieves consensus with a novel technical solution based upon merging beliefs shared by peers using a function that is idempotent, commutative and associative, and thus creates a system that provably converges to consensus by forming a conflict-free replicated data type (CRDT).
 By augmenting this with a system of economic staking, it is possible to guarantee convergence to consensus even in the presence of some proportion of malicious / byzantine peers.
 We call this combined scheme "Convergent Proof of Stake" (CPoS).

 We augment this system with an execution engine, building on the lambda calculus, immutable persistent data structures and content addressable storage.
 Coupled with the consensus algorithm, this provides a fully decentralised, global computer capable of executing arbitrary smart contracts with decentralised ownership (the "Convex Virtual Machine").

-## Introduction

-Convex is a programmable environment that is globally shared on a trustless decentralised network: a "public computer" that everyone can access but where nobody has absolute control.

-The motivation for the development of a system of this nature is because it can act as the foundation for the Internet of Value - a system of decentralised value exchange built in the open spirit of the original Internet.

-Decentralised applications are comparatively simple to build upon Convex.
-In particular, the "sweet spot" might be regarded as scenarios where there is a need for globally consistent shared state, but where a centralised solution is not desirable.
-Some examples might include:

-* Games and entertainment where rules include ownership of digital assets
-* Implementation of cryptocurrencies, utility tokens, and other forms of decentralised assets
-* Economic transactions where terms and conditions are automatically guaranteed by Smart Contracts
-* Educational environments for collaborative and interactive programming
-* Immutable records of document / data provenance
-* Publicly accessible databases and registries

-Some technical highlights of the Convex design include:

-* **Actors**: Programs that execute autonomously in the Convex environment with deterministic and verifiable behaviour, suitable for managing assets and enforcing Smart Contracts
-* **Convex Virtual Machine (CVM)** - a fully Turing complete programming and execution environment, with a novel combination of language features to facilitate writing decentralised applications.
-We manage to implement a working Lisp compiler "on-chain".
-* **Decentralised Data Object Model** - A data model supporting powerful features such as orthogonal persistence, memory accounting, incremental data sharing and cryptographic verification
-* **Performance**: High throughput, low latency execution (many thousands of transactions per second, ~1 second or below latency)
-* **Security**: Cryptographic security for control over all user accounts and assets, byzantine fault tolerance at the level of the decentralised network.

-Convex builds on ideas around decentralised technology popularised through "blockchain" in recent years, but was motivated by a desire to build something better than current incarnations of blockchain technology can offer.
-Key motivations include:

-* Provide a level of performance that makes decentralised applications practical for real work use cases
-* Help the environment by supplanting systems based on Proof of Work
-* Make decentralised software development more productive, engaging and fun
-* Maintain a level of decentralisation that offers security and freedom from centralised control
-* Establish new paradigms of programming around globally shared, consistent state

-Convex is our attempt to create a system than can realise these possibilities.
-This White Paper provides an overview of its design and key capabilities.

 ## Context